chrisprice/lunar-grid-guardian/.github/instructions/codestyle.instructions.md

 ---
 # Code Style Guide

-* Do not add narrative comments to the code.
-The code should be self-explanatory.
+* Avoid comments in the code.
+Keep narrative content in the chat, not in the files.
 * Use meaningful variable names rather than shortened or cryptic names.
 * Remove code rather than commenting it out.